co-zhou/Portfolio/C++/Math Expression Solver/README.md

-Run the program using evalPostFix
+Run the program using ./evalPostFix

 This program is a simple calculator that solves the mathematical expression in infix format.
 It only supports the basic mathematical operators ("+", "-", "\*", "/") and single digit integers (0-9).
 The program will not follow standard order of operations, but will follow parentheses.